andlo/mycroft-skills-list-gitbook/skills/pokemon-skill.retrodaredevil.md

 ---
-description: Aids you on your journey as a Pokemon Trainer
+description: 'Aids you on your journey as a Pokemon Trainer'
 ---

 ### _pokemon-skill.retrodaredevil_